QaahirStewart/BlazorMock/Components/Pages/Examples/Pokemon/Step1/README.md

 ## Overview

 This step teaches students how to create a new Blazor Server application from scratch and set up Tailwind CSS v4 for styling.
-This is a foundational configuration step that establishes the development environment for the Pokemon Collector app.
+This is a foundational configuration step that establishes the development environment for the Pokedex app.

 ## Files in This Folder